VirtusLab/git-machete/docs/source/cli/gitlab.rst

     If after changing the target the MR ends up stacked atop another MR, the MR description posted to GitLab will be prepended with an intro section listing the entire related chain of MRs.

-    This header will be updated or removed accordingly with the subsequent runs of ``retarget-mr``, even if the target branch is already up to date.
+    This intro will be updated or removed accordingly with the subsequent runs of ``retarget-mr``, even if the target branch is already up to date.

     **Options:**